 Before the U.S can ever develop a HealthCare Plan we need to reduce the skyrocketing prices of HealthCare.

 The U.S. has the highest prices for health care by far, and it’s crushing consumers.
-Prices are up for treatments, doctor visits and prescription drugs, while usage has remained flat or going down in many instances.
-The problem is driven by a complete lack of transparency, particularly on the price side.
+Prices are up for treatments, doctor visits, and prescription drugs, while usage has remained flat or going down in many instances.
+The problem is driven by a complete lack of transparency, particularly on the pricey side.
 As the Democratic presidential candidates argue about “Medicare for All” versus a “public option,” two simple policy changes could slash U.S. health-care costs by 75% while increasing access and improving the quality of care.

 These policies have been proven to work by ingenious companies like Whole Foods and innovative governments like the state of Indiana and Singapore.
 If they were rolled out nationally, the United States would save $2.4 trillion per year across individuals, businesses, and the government.